NightMareStories/Cart_of_Goods/README.md

 &nbsp;

 ---
-### To work, I needed to install react modules: "redux"; "react-redux"; "@ reduxjs-toolkit".
+### To work, I needed to install react modules: "redux"; "react-redux"; "@reduxjs-toolkit".
 The "@reduxjs-toolkit" module allows you to create store in a simple and understandable way called "slices".

 ### The store folder contains two files with storage-slices and one file configuring the storage.
 ---